 Cocaine speeds up your entire body, which can make you feel good – at first.
 After the initial high, many people get nervous, angry, and/or paranoid.
 Once they are sober, people who use cocaine suffer from sadness and exhaustion for days.
 These feelings may lead them to return to the drug once again, which can quickly lead to a loss of control and cocaine addiction.

-Breaking the cycle of addiction is difficult, but Metro Atlanta Treatment is here to help.
+Breaking the cycle of addiction is difficult, but Atlanta Treatment LLC is here to help.
 Our proven programs can give you the tools you need to stop using cocaine and build yourself a positive future.

 How Cocaine Works